 We offer structured support for students applying to read Politics, International Relations, PPE, HSPS and other related degrees.
 This includes 1:1 help putting together a strong UCAS application, advice on super-curricular reading, support to write an effective personal statement, mock interviews and preparation for university entrance tests.

-Our students regularly gain entry to prestigious university courses.
-For example, students studying Politics or related subjects are regularly awarded places to read PPE at the University of Oxford and other high profile universities.
+Perse students studying Politics or related subjects have regularly been awarded places to read PPE at the University of Oxford, HSPS at Cambridge University and Politics at Durham University among many other prestigious university courses.